An introduction:

 Parking

 Parking in Stoupa can be a bit of a nightmare in peak season.
 You can park on the north road into Stoupa [sign posted ‘Kalogria Beach’] which is just opposite the unpronouncable supermarket.
-If you see Katerina’s Market which is further south on other side of the road you have missed the turning.
+If you see Kritikos Sypermarket which is further south on other side of the road you have missed the turning.

-Assuming that you turned down the correct road, if you continue you will find a small unpaved car park on the left, and a new paved one on the right just before the road bends left towards Stoupa’s main beach.
+Assuming that you turned down the correct road, carry on until you see a small car park on the right just before the road bends left towards Stoupa’s main beach.
+You can also park in the side roads for free.
 The bottom part of the road is one way although this is sometimes ignored.
 Another option is to park in the south of Stoupa near the church.
+Recently there have sprung up a couple of car parks that you need to pay for by the hour, but I have never had the need to pay.

 Accommodation

-There’s a large choice of places to stay to fit most budgets, from camping and self catering apartments to villas and plush hotels if you look on Tripadvisor.
+There’s a large choice of places to stay to fit most budgets, from camping and self catering apartments to villas and plush hotels if you look on Tripadvisor or Airbnb.
 Some of these are the other side of the main bypass road so you will have a ten minute walk into Stoupa itself.

-We always stay at the family run Theoxenia Apartments which has a lovely pool and is well located.
+We have stayed at the family run Theoxenia Apartments on numerous occasions.
+It has a lovely pool and is well located.
 The rooms are simply furnished and spacious.
 It’s located on the small quiet road that leads to Liastres Restaurant and Enigma Bar.

 QUICK LINKS: